kenwals/BoWood-Audio/README.md

 ## UX

+### Scope

+The time allocated to build this project was shorter then previous projects, luckily for me the site owner is very flexible with the scope.
+The site will be first made to an MVP, and if there is additional time, content/features can be added.

 ### Visitor Goals

 1. As a visitor to this site, I want to see what services are available so I can decide if I want to do business here.